 Warning signs of dehydration in adults include:

 - Less frequent urination

-If you experience these signs of dehydration, drink plenty of water -- not juice or soda as they can upset your stomach -- and cool your body down if you’re hot.
-If you’re experiencing severe dehydration, seek medical attention right away.
+If you experience these signs of dehydration, drink plenty of water, not juice or soda as they can upset your stomach.
+Seek medical attention immediately if you suspect severe dehydration.